Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Extending_Profinity/index.md

 | C# Scripting                        | Python                                   | JavaScript                                       |
 |-------------------------------------|------------------------------------------|--------------------------------------------------|
 |![C# Logo](../images/CSharpLogo.png) | ![Python Logo](../images/PythonLogo.png) | ![JavaScript Logo](../images/JavaScriptLogo.png) |

+## Custom Components

+Profinity's [Custom Components](./Custom_Components/Dashboards/index.md) allow you to create dynamic, data-driven user interfaces using YAML configuration files.
+This powerful feature enables you to build custom dashboards that display real-time information from your CAN bus systems and integrate seamlessly with Profinity's data sources.

+With Custom Components, you can create professional monitoring interfaces without writing code, using a declarative YAML approach that's both powerful and maintainable.
+This is particularly useful for organizations that need to monitor complex systems, create operator interfaces, or develop custom data visualization tools that provide immediate insights into system performance and status.

+The Custom Components system supports various component types including data displays, charts, status indicators, and interactive elements, all connected to your live data through Profinity's data binding system.
+This enables you to create responsive dashboards that automatically update as your system state changes, providing real-time feedback and monitoring capabilities.

 ## APIs